 Valerie Chrusciel is the Chief Operating Officer for Overlake Medical Clinics, LLC., where she oversees the operations and strategy of a 150 provider multispecialty practice associated with Overlake Medical Center.
 Val joined Overlake Hospital Medical Center in 2007 as Director of Operations for Overlake Medical Clinics and lead the growth and development of Overlake’s Primary Care and Urgent Care network on the Eastside.
 Prior to this she held management roles in the Internal Medicine Department of The Emory Clinic in Atlanta, GA.
 Val has more than 25 years of healthcare experience in a variety of roles in Academic Medical Centers as well as the Pharmaceutical Industry including direct patient care, sales, marketing and operations management.
 Val has a Bachelor’s of Science Degree in Pharmacy from the University of Alberta, a Residency in Hospital Pharmacy from the University of British Columbia and a Master’s Degree in Business Administration from the University of Richmond.
 Val is a Fellow in the American College of Healthcare Executives.
 Val also currently serves on the board of LifeWire.

-John Joyce, FACHE is the MultiCare Health System Vice President for Ancillary Services with responsibility for Imaging, Laboratory, Pathology and Respiratory Therapy services with over 1,000 FTE and $180M expenses.
-Prior to MHS John has held a hospital services national business development position at Quest Diagnostics and senior management positions at Alfigen, The Genetics Institute, Perinatal Practice Management and was responsible for new esoteric testing commercialization at Specialty Laboratories.
+John Joyce, FACHE is the MultiCare Health System Vice President for Ancillary Services with responsibility for Imaging, Laboratory, Pathology and Respiratory Therapy services.
+Prior to MHS John held a hospital services national business development position at Quest Diagnostics and senior management positions at Alfigen, The Genetics Institute, Perinatal Practice Management and was responsible for new esoteric testing commercialization at Specialty Laboratories.
 John has also held clinical and management positions at Beth Israel Medical Center in New York City and City of Hope National Medical Center in Los Angeles.
-In 2003 John was president of the Southern California chapter of the American College of Healthcare Executives and served on the board of directors of the Hospital Association of Southern California with extensive experience in hospital, laboratory, and medical group management.
-John holds an MBA from the Peter Drucker School at the Claremont Graduate University, an MA from Downstate Medical School and a BA in Biology from Brooklyn College.
+In 2003 John was president of the Southern California chapter of the American College of Healthcare Executives and served on the board of directors of the Hospital Association of Southern California.
+John holds an MBA from the Peter Drucker School at the Claremont Graduate University and a BA in Biology from Brooklyn College.